madaan/Perfsim/README.markdown

 4. Users have an experience which keeps on increasing as they visit the bank.
 5. The servers have a fatigue cap after which they stand up to take a break.
 6. Several scheduling algorithms are implemented in scheduler.py
-7. Most of the options can be specified in the config file which is parsed befor
+7. Most of the options can be specified in the config file which is parsed before starting the simulation.
 8. Essential statistics are being calculated.
 9. Simple plotting is being done.
 10. Lots of attention is paid to the design of the simulator.